Ved111/drone-swarm-codefundo18/README.md

 - Number of drones required
 - Proposed formation

-The mesh drones are dispatched from the hub and form suitable cover over the wildfire according to the proposed topology.%%%% The retardants are then released onto the fire's core.
+The mesh drones are dispatched from the hub and form suitable cover over the wildfire according to the proposed topology.
+The retardants are then released onto the fire's core.
 After the operation drones are returned to the hub.
 If the fire still persists, the drones are sent again.
 During this time scout drone watches over the wildfire and creates a reward function based on the retarding speed of the fire's core.
 This reward function is later fed into reinforcement learning model of drone for future iterations.

-### Relief(future iteration):
+### Relief(future phase):
 - Human detection
 - Damage prediction
 - Damage effect prediction and relief work